srlearn/rnlp/README.md

 6.nextWordInSentence - word that follows a word in a sentence in a block 7.sentenceInBlock - sentence occurs in a block 8.wordInSentence - word occurs in a sentence.
+9.wordString - the string contained in the word.

 More relationships are going to be included soon. such as part-of-speech tagging, named entity recognition and the wordString.